There are many quick and simple things you can do prevent work-related injuries, such as:

 Do some stretches

 If you sit for long periods you might consider developing stretches to keep you supple while at rest.
-A combination of regular stretches and walks are recommeded for all workers spending prolonged periods sitting.
+A combination of regular stretches and walks are recommended for all workers spending prolonged periods sitting.

 When incorporating stretches into your daily routine you're likely to gain the most benefit repeating these little and often throughout the day.